 At this time, there is not a magic pill that can free the mind from all of life’s atrocities.
 However, deep breathing calms a heightened sympathetic nervous system responsible for fight or flight and relaxes the body.
 Exercise, a healthy diet, and pursuing mind-calming activities such as yoga, meditation, Emotional Freedom Technique (EFT), psychotherapy, Reiki, Qi gong, music therapy, and TCM can all be helpful.

 Mental exhaustion is harmful and life responsibilities should be offset with entertainment and laughter.
-Striving to develop a healthy focus on life, spending time with friends and family, and embracing a sense of gratefulness will not only lower your risk of cancer, but will make you a much happier and healthier person… whether it’s Valentine’s Day or any other day of the year.
+Striving to develop a healthy focus on life, spending time with friends and family, and embracing a sense of gratefulness will not only lower your risk of cancer but will make you a much happier and healthier person… whether it’s Breast Cancer Awareness Month or not.

 Article Summary